-His teaching and research interests also involve popular culture, notably comics and cinema.
-A few years ago, while still at Columbia, Cloutier established a summer course on “comics as literature” that is still being taught there every year.
-Here at Penn, he continues to teach the graphic novel and will be co-teaching, along with cartoonist extraordinaire Rob Berry, a new course on “Making Comics” this coming Spring.
+His teaching and research interests fall largely within 20th Century and contemporary American literature, and also involve popular culture, notably comics and cinema.
+Here at Penn, he regularly teaches the graphic novel and will be co-teaching, along with cartoonist extraordinaire Rob Berry, a new course on “Making Comics” this coming Spring.
 See: https://makingcomicsatupenn.wordpress.com

 His essays, reviews, and translations have been published in Modernism/Modernity, NOVEL: A Forum on Fiction, Cinema Journal, Critical Survey of Graphic Novels: Heroes & Superheroes, Public Books, A Time for the Humanities, UMBR(a), Transmission II, and others.